 In 1984, a young and little-known writer named Alan Moore was approached by DC Comics to take over writing duties for their book Saga of the Swamp Thing.
-Moore took on the assignment and from his very first issue (which was titled “The Anatomy Lesson” and made Swamp Thing’s origin story even more tragic and horrific than it was before), he introduced many of the horror elements that helped increase the book’s sales and made many people pay attention to and care about Swamp Thing.
+Moore took on the assignment and from his very first issue (which was titled “The Anatomy Lesson” and made Swamp Thing’s origin story even more tragic and horrific than it was before), he introduced many of the horror elements that helped increase the book’s sales and made people pay a lot more attention to Swamp Thing.
 It also made people who read comics and people who create comics sit up and take notice of what Moore was doing in his corner of the world.
-It inspired Moore’s then-editor, Karen Berger, to hire other talented writers from the United Kingdom to write comics for DC, a decision that would eventually lead to the creation of Vertigo, the adult-themed comics imprint for DC Comics.
+It inspired Moore’s then-editor, Karen Berger, to hire other talented writers from the United Kingdom to write comics for DC, a decision that would eventually lead to the creation of Vertigo, the adult-themed comics imprint for DC that broke new ground in the industry with many of the comic books that were created, such as The Sandman, Preacher, Transmetropolitan, Hellblazer, and Y The Last Man.
 In 1986, towards the end of his run for Saga Of The Swamp Thing, Moore teamed up with artist Dave Gibbons (largely known for his work on 2000 AD, Dan Dare, and Doctor Who Weekly/Monthly) to create a story that would both comment on and deconstruct superhero fiction in comic books.
 That story was Watchmen.

 Watchmen was praised by nearly every critic who read it and won numerous awards for its accomplishments.
 It won the Eisner award for Best Writer, the Eagle Award for Favourite Writer and Favourite Comic Book, and the Hugo Award for Other Forms.
 Twenty-two years later, after many unsuccessful attempts, director Zack Snyder adapted the graphic novel and turned it into a feature film, which opened in theaters on March 6, 2009.